Canyonlands National Park is divided by the Colorado and Green Rivers into three distinct sections: The Island in the Sky, the Needles, and The Maze.

 6. Elephant Canyon

 While Island in the Sky is known for its expansive overlooks, the Needles District is a much more immersive experience.
-Named after the many needle-like pinnacles of rocks, Needles provides a number of trails worthy of scenic day hikes.
+Named after the many needle-like pinnacles of rocks, Needles provides several trails worthy of scenic day hikes.
 Druid Arch is an enormous double arch that can be found at the head of Elephant Canyon.
-The arch is said to be rather difficult to photograph in midday lighting, but the surrounding canyon in which you just hiked through is beyond photogenic!
+The arch is said to be rather challenging to photograph in midday lighting, but the surrounding canyon in which you just hiked through is beyond photogenic!

 7. Chesler Park

 Chesler Park is one for the photo books if you’re in Needles.
 The Chesler Park Trail is a 6-mile loop that features an entertaining variety of terrain.
 There are photo opportunities around every unique geological rock corner of the hike.
-A massive, circular meadow is surrounded by some of the tallest spires in the entire park with numerous cave-like passages and a towering, vertical-walled ravine throughout the Joint Trail.
+A massive, circular meadow is surrounded by some of the tallest spires in the entire park with numerous cave-like passages.
+Also, a towering, vertical-walled ravine throughout the Joint Trail.
 Trek over ridges with phenomenal views, through narrow slots, and weave in between tall rock towers.
-Some of the best photography at Chesler Park is taken just before dropping into the Elephant Canyon slot, where the views are equally as stunning at sunrise and sunset.
+Some of the best photography at Chesler Park is taken just before dropping into the Elephant Canyon slot.
+The views are equally as stunning at sunrise and sunset.

 8. The Maze Overlook

 This southwestern part of Canyonlands has the fewest amount of annual visitors as it is the least accessible.
 There’s no better place in Canyonlands photography and to view the vast, rugged expanse of the Maze District than from the Maze Overlook.
 From the overlook, you can see a few lonely pinnacles on the horizon, including Standing Rock and Chimney Rock.
 The first and closest mud-brown cropping is the Chocolate Drops.
 This view into the labyrinth of ancient sandstone is truly an unforgettable one.